 Current Engine Model Year and Emissions Tier

-- The diesel engine must be in operating condition and have historical operations of at least 500 hours annually.
+- The diesel engine must be in operating condition and have operated an average of at least 250 hours annually over the past three years.
 A pre-replacement inspection may be made to verify the engine condition.

 - The diesel engine must have a legible serial number stamped into the block or listed on an engine data tag affixed to the engine.